Trader Joe’s LEFSE (Norwegian Potato Flatbread)

 Ing. include flour, water, sea salt, yeast and herbs.
 It has No preservatives.
 Use within a day or two after buying or freeze it.
 I would buy it again.

-Still if you are looking for a standard type of “white bread” with square slices to have around for say making regular slices of toast or regular sandwiches I would say this is about as good an upgrade for that type of bread as you could get.
-This is not some squishy white bread.
-Wonder bread this ain’t.
-It’s soft of course but has a bit of a firm, dense structure.
-I’d think of this not as an actual sourdough bread but as a sourdough style sliced bread.
-For sandwiches, etc. I took a slice of this and toasted it and was so hust happy with the result.
+This ain’t Wonder bread.
+I would say this is about as good an upgrade for that type of bread as you could get.
+This is not some squishy Wonderbread loaf.
+It’s soft of course but has a dense structure.
+Is this “real sourdough” bread?
+Well, I’d think of this not as an actual sourdough bread but as a “sourdough style” square sliced bread, for sandwiches, etc. Like a “Pullman” bread.

-This bread just makes the best slice of toast!
-A little sturdy with a perfect texture.
+I took a slice of this and toasted it and was quite pleased – this makes a great slice of toast.
+Sturdy with a perfect texture.
 For me, this was pretty much created to become Toast.
 It can make the best “English style toast” with a perfect bite of crust and crumb textures.
 A nice, sturdy slice of toast, aching to be buttered.
 Optionally topped with whatever you like.
+MARMALADE for sure!

 Besides toast of course this will be fantastic to make any kind of grilled sandwich, say a grilled cheese, or anything.
 What about maybe SARDINES ON TOAST?
 Yeah baby.